 If you are traveling to a popular tourist destination, check to see if you can purchase an attractions pass.
 They can often give you some great discounts, as long as you plan on visiting all of the attractions that it includes.

 Camping can be a lot of fun for families, and can be a great way to save money on your family vacation.
+Looking for inspiration on campfire meals?
+Check out this post.

 If you really can’t afford to travel anywhere, staycation in your home city.
 You’ll save money on transportation and hotels, and there are almost certainly a variety of attractions that you’ve never experienced.
+Just be sure to actually venture out every day.
+The risk of a staycation is that you’ll end up doing chores at home and won’t end up actually exploring.

 Stay in the Outskirts